TanmoySG/learning-golang/02-Variables/README.md

 OUTPUT:

-This variable was declared outside function.
+This string variable was declared outside function.
 World of type string
 26 of type int
 78.5 of type float64